saurabh-028/health-insurance-premium-prediction/README.md

 ## Predicting weather a person can claim health insurance or not using machine learning.

-This is a web pp where you can check your eligiblity to claim health insurance.
+This is a web app where you can check your eligiblity to claim health insurance.
 This is a machine learning model deployed into web app so that anyone can use it.<br>
 (hosted at miscrosft Azure) : https://healthinsurance.azurewebsites.net/

 # Screenshots of Project